vineetk1/Build-a-Deep-Learning-machine/README.md

-# Build a powerful Deep Learning system for less than US$ 1500
 ***NOTE: This is work in progress.
 This message will be removed soon when this work is completed.**
 This build is primarily for Natural Language Processing using Deep Learning.
 ## Installation